samuelsolis/front/README.txt

 Key Functionality:

-1. Allows you to specify a custom front page to your site for visitors who are not-logged in.

-2. Allows you to specify an alternative front page to your site for users who are already logged in.
+1. Allows you to specify a custom front page to your site for visitors who are not-logged in and an alternative front page to your site for users who are already logged in.

 3. Allows you to have a FULL front page - i.e. completely different layout to your main drupal site or a THEMED full page, i.e. it loads with your default drupal site theme & layout.

-4. Allows you to automatically REDIRECT logged in users to a specific page or path.
+4. Allows you to automatically REDIRECT users to a specific page or path.

+5. You can include PHP/HTML or both in your frontpage

-######### (update Feb.
-15th 2005) #########
+######### (update Sept.
+10th 2005) #########

-5. Updated with a PHP checkbox that allows drupal site administrators to include PHP in their front page(s).
-(Thanks Scott!)
+6. Updated to allow you to override the HOME links on your site including the breadcrumb HOME links.
+   Useful if you have a splash page or flash intro on your site and when people click on HOME from within your site they don't go back to that.

 ############################################